 The following examples assume that superuser

-enterprisedb is the Index Advisor user, and the Index Advisor database objects have been created in a schema in the
+enterprisedb is the Index Advisor user.
+The Index Advisor database objects were created in a schema in the

 search_path of superuser

-The examples in the following sections use the table created with the statement shown below:
+The examples use the table created with this statement:

 The resulting table contains the following rows: